Virgin Islands Creole: Language use and perceptions

 Like most Caribbean creoles, the use of Virgin Islands Creole can vary depending on socioeconomic class.
 The middle and upper classes tend to speak it informally among friends and at home, but code switch to Standard English in the professional sphere.
 The lower socioeconomic classes tend to use the dialect in almost every aspect of daily life.

-In the U.S. Virgin Islands, there has been an underlying negative pressure on Virgin Islanders to eliminate their dialect due to Americanization since the 1960s.
-Although the United States acquired the islands from Denmark in 1917, American influence did not arrive until the early 1960s.
+In the US Virgin Islands, there has been an underlying pressure on Virgin Islanders to discard their dialect due to Americanization since the 1960s.
+The US acquired the islands from Denmark in 1917, but American influence did not arrive until the early 1960s.
 Standard American English is associated with social mobility, as it is widely used in business and professional circles.
-Virgin Islands Creole, although appreciated for its cultural value and widely used informally, is often seen as an impediment to economic and educational progress.
+Virgin Islands Creole, while appreciated for its cultural value and widely used informally, is often seen as an impediment to economic and educational progress.

-The majority of Virgin Islanders speak Virgin Islands Creole.
-However, due to immigration from the rest of the Caribbean and the United States, some Virgin Islands residents do not speak it.
-Most non-native longtime residents can understand spoken Virgin Islands Creole, even if not fluent in speaking themselves.
-In local vernacular, Virgin Islands Creole is rarely referred to as a creole, as locally, "creole" (as well as "patois") usually refers to the French-based creoles spoken by St. Lucian, Dominican (Dominica) and Haitian immigrants.
+The majority of Virgin Islanders speak Virgin Islands Creole, but due to immigration from the rest of the Caribbean and the US, some Virgin Islands residents do not speak it.
+Most non-native longtime residents can understand spoken Virgin Islands Creole, whether or not they speak it.
+In local vernacular, Virgin Islands Creole is rarely called a creole, as locally, "creole" (as well as "patois") usually refers to the French-based creoles spoken by St. Lucian, Dominican and Haitian immigrants.
 Instead, Virgin Islanders tend to refer to the dialect by their native island (i.e. "Crucian dialect", "Thomian dialect", "Tolian dialect", etc.)

-As with other Caribbean creoles, Virgin Islands Creole is generally unwritten.
-However, local authors often write in the creole in the field of colloquial literature, and young Virgin Islanders tend to write in it when communicating over the Internet.
+Like other Caribbean creoles, Virgin Islands Creole is generally unwritten.
+But local authors often write in the creole in colloquial literature, and young Virgin Islanders tend to write in it when communicating online.
 Because no standard spelling system exists in Virgin Islands Creole, those who attempt to write it use English orthography.

-The prevailing sentiment is that Virgin Islands Creole cannot be learned like a standard language, but acquired only through having spent one's formative years in the Virgin Islands.
+The prevailing sentiment is that Virgin Islands Creole cannot be learned like a standard language, but only acquired through having spent one's formative years in the Virgin Islands.
 Attempts by Virgin Islands non-native residents to speak the dialect, even out of respect, are often met with disapproval.
 A notable exception applies to immigrants who cannot speak English upon arrival.
-For example, persons from the Dominican Republic and Haiti, lacking fluency in English upon arrival, often learn Virgin Islands Creole before they are able to master standard English.
-In nearby French St. Martin, there are persons from France and the French West Indies who, lacking fluency in English upon arrival in St. Martin, learn the local variety of Saint Martin English spoken by the native population.
+For example, people from the Dominican Republic and Haiti, lacking fluency in English upon arrival, often learn Virgin Islands Creole before they master standard English.
+In nearby French St. Martin, some people from France and the French West Indies who lack fluency in English upon arrival in St. Martin learn the variety of St. Martin English the native population speaks.